 We regularly review the information that we hold, and delete anything that is no longer required.

 What is a cookie?

 They enable us to do the following:

-- store information about your preferences and so allow us to customize our Site according to your individual interests.
+- Store information about your preferences and so allow us to customise our Site according to your individual interests.